 The really exciting news is that 8K TV prices are tumbling faster than a toddler on a trampoline, and you can now save thousands on even the most recent models.

-As a reminder, these are all 2020 models (it'll be a while before 2021 sets hit shelves and longer still before they get significant discounts).
+As a reminder, these are all 2020 models (it'll be a while before 2021 sets, which are just now hitting shelves, get any significant discounts).
 They're all around 75 inches in size, too.
 You can buy smaller, and you do still get some of the benefits of 8K at 65 and even 55 inches, but the impact is far more pronounced when you go larger and, if you're committed to going 8K, you might as well go big.
 Besides, the bigger the TV, the bigger the discount.

 In terms of the prices, we've used our class-leading tools and near-endless expertise to find the very best deals from every corner of the internet, so you can rest assured that you're getting the biggest discount out there.